jorgybearguy/Create-Direction-From-Intake-Zapier-OpenAI/README.md

    * Email actor the raw intake as a fallback so the session isn’t blocked
    * Append a row to Dead_Letter
 * Logging.
 Intake sheet stores the generated brief; Dead_Letter captures failures.
-* Catalog.
-Tracked in Automation_Catalog (name, owner, docs, Loom, related Zaps, last review).
 * Deliverability (demo note).
-Email by Zapier is used for this demo; production will switch to a domain-authenticated sender (GSuite/Outlook or SMTP/SendGrid with DKIM/SPF).
+Email by Zapier is used for this demo; production will switch to a domain-authenticated sender to avoid delivery to SPAM folders (GSuite/Outlook or SMTP/SendGrid with DKIM/SPF).
 * Privacy (planned).
 Prefilled intake URLs will be tokenized so PII isn’t exposed in query params.
 * Idempotency (planned).
 Gate by booking_code (sheet flag or Storage by Zapier) to skip duplicate sends.